What the Bible Says About Restoration

 Let’s hold on to this prayer together today: Praise God for making me a new creation through restoration!

-If you’d like a printable version of the promises and verses in this post, I’ve created something especially for those times when we’re praying for restoration.
-Are you longing to grow deeper in your relationship with the Lord?
+If you’d like a printable version of the promises and verses in this post, I’ve created something for you, to help you as you pray for restoration.
 It’s called the One-Sentence Restoration Promises from God prayer cards.

 When you subscribe, I’ll send you access to that download along with all the other resources I have available.